 This job is different in the sense that here, we work directly with the client to provide a total solution.
 Typically, a flavor company will develop flavors and sell those to various companies who will take those individual flavors and integrate them into their formulations.
 Here, we don’t sell flavors.
 Our ‘product’ is custom beverage development services, and a part of that is flavor creation.
 We partner with our clients and work with them hand in hand to develop their dream drink.
 The fact that we have the capabilities to develop our own flavors is a huge resource for our beverage development process, because we are equipped to build our clients’ beverages – and flavors – exactly how they want it, from scratch.
 So essentially, my job is the same thing I’ve done in the past from a flavor development standpoint, but different from how involved our clients are in this process.

 How did you get started at Flavorman?

-I’ve worked with Flavorman for a long time through other flavor companies, but I really liked the team and the vision, so I ended up here.
+I was familiar with Flavorman through other flavor companies I’ve worked with, and I really liked the team and the vision, so I ended up here.

 How did you become interested in flavors?